imagej/imagej.github.io/_pages/users/dscho.md

 Out of frustration with my job, I had just started a distribution of [Git](/develop/git) for [Windows](https://git-for-windows.github.io/) which included making an installer, so I thought I could put together an installer pretty quickly.

-The first step was to get a version of ImageJ and TrakEM2 and Java (we were 100% sure that we needed to ship Java with the installer, otherwise users would get into problems with their Java 1.1.8 not being able to run Java 5 classes, let alone run at a decent speed) to run on the main platforms: Windows, MacOSX and Linux.
+The first step was to get a version of ImageJ and TrakEM2 and Java (we were 100% sure that we needed to ship Java with the installer, otherwise users would get into problems with their Java 1.1.8 not being able to run Java 5 classes, let alone run at a decent speed) to run on the main platforms: Windows, macOS and Linux.
 You might not consider Linux a major platform, but it was and still is the platform Albert and me are using.

 After a couple of days I showed the result to Albert.
 So far, there was no installer, but it was a working *portable application*, i.e. a big *.zip* file you could unpack and then double click on an executable which would run Java with all the parameters set correctly.